top of page

 Scientific Evidence Linking Ayurveda and Gut Health

-• Probiotics: Reduce anxiety through microbiome modulation (Messaoudi et al., 2011).
+• Probiotics: Reduce anxiety through microbiome modulation (NIH)

-• Yoga and Meditation: Lower cortisol, improve vagal tone, and support digestion (Pascoe et al., 2017).
+• Yoga and Meditation: Lower cortisol, improve vagal tone, and support digestion (NIH)

-Note: "Herbs should be used with guidance from a knowledgeable Certified Ayurvedic Practitioner.
-Ayurveda is effective because it customizes remedies to your individual body, mind, and spirit, rather than applying a universal approach.
-It provides personalized herbal solutions by taking into account your doshas, Prakruti and Vikruti, agni, ama, life stage, climate, and more.
-It's about discovering what specifically maintains your balance.
-It's not simply about feeling stressed or tired and taking ashwagandha; there's more about YOU to consider.
-Using the wrong herb can lead to dosha imbalances." --Veena, Saumya Ayurveda.
+"Herbs should be used under the guidance of a Certified Ayurvedic Practitioner.
+Ayurveda customizes remedies to your unique body, mind, and spirit, providing personalized herbal solutions based on your doshas, Prakruti, Vikruti, agni, ama, life stage, and climate.
+Using the wrong herb can cause dosha imbalances, so individualized guidance is crucial." --Veena, Saumya Ayurveda.

 Figure: Ayurveda Meets Science